wereveal/library/resources/docs/examples.md

-    'what'         => 'What Is Being Deleted, constant', 'name'         => 'Something to help one know which one, e.g. myConstant', 'where'        => 'which config is being deleted, e.g. constants', 'btn_value'    => 'What the Button says, e.g. Constants', 'hidden_name'  => 'primary id name, e.g., const_id', 'hidden_value' => 'primary id, e.g. 1',
+    'what'         => 'What Is Being Deleted, constant', 'name'         => 'Something to help one know which one, e.g. myConstant', 'where'        => 'which config is being deleted, e.g. constants', 'submit_value' => 'value that is being submitted by button, defaults to delete', 'btn_value'    => 'What the Button says, e.g. Constants', 'hidden_name'  => 'primary id name, e.g., const_id', 'hidden_value' => 'primary id, e.g. 1',